 A Conventional loan that conforms to certain loan amount limits is considered a conforming loan.

 Lenders sell conforming, eligible loans to Fannie Mae and Freddie Mac whenever they need to replenish their cash reserves - this is known as the secondary market.

-Below is a table showing the maximum 2016 conforming limits for Utah mortgage loans, dependent on County location (these increased limits are valid starting January 1st, 2017):
+Below is a table showing the maximum 2018 conforming limits for Utah mortgage loans, dependent on County location:

 While still conforming, some loan requirements for these higher amounts will be slightly different – they fall under the loan program category called “high balance conforming”.